Skip to main content

 warning

 Add your active config-directory .env file to .gitignore to avoid committing secrets.
-The prowlqa init command generates .prowlqa/.gitignore including .env by default.
+The prowl init command generates .prowl/.gitignore including .env by default.

 Interpolation in Steps